AuriRaven/AuriRaven/README.md

 Hi everyone.
 This is my GitHub Portfolio for my projects.
 Here I´ll be adding some of my everyday work.

-I'm a graduate Mathematics student from Faculty of Sciences UNAM.
+I'm a graduated Mathematician from Faculty of Sciences UNAM.
+I'm passionate about many things

 <!--
 **AuriRaven/AuriRaven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.